ahueck/llvm-dimeta/README.md

         Qualifiers:      [ ptr ]
     ```

-   Since there is no debug record for the call, we use dataflow analysis starting from the `malloc` call to resolve the type:
+   Since there is no debug type metadata mapping for the call, we use dataflow analysis starting from the `malloc` call to resolve the type:
    The process starts with a forward data flow search from the `malloc` call, finding the store instruction.
 A subsequent backward search of the store target identifies the alloca `%a_struct` as the root node.
 The type of the root is identified as `struct A` through the debug record (`!16`).
    Using the root type, we analyze the rest of the instruction to refine the `DIType`: The `getelementptr` instruction determines the LHS of the assignment.
 By using the access indices `0 0`, we trace through the debug metadata of the root node (`!16`) and identify that it points to the member pointer `!18`, which has the base type `int` (`!19`).

 ## 2. Building llvm-dimeta

-llvm-dimeta is tested with LLVM version 13--15 and 18--21, and CMake version >= 3.20.
+llvm-dimeta is tested with LLVM version 13-15 and 18-21, and CMake version >= 3.20.
 Use CMake presets `develop` or `release` to build.

 ### 2.1 Build example